 “The Agency is comprised of five Directorates: the Directorate of Digital Innovation (DI), the Directorate of Science & Technology (DST), the Directorate of Support (DS), the Directorate of Analysis (DA)—where I’m coming from—and finally the Directorate of Operations (DO).
 The DO is what you think about when you watch all the secret spook movies.
 The reality, however, is quite different,” he said.

 Coming from the DA, Michael was slightly biased toward his home team.
 He briefly touched on his career, which began with weapons analysis and continued with colourful and diverse assignments to include preparing for the 2003 Iraq invasion.
 He described the months before D-day as quite hectic.
 There was so much to be done that his team was punching 90-hour weeks for three months.
 Michael’s focus on the DA was intended.
 Johns Hopkins is famous for its science, engineering, and biomedical departments.
 Most of the students present, thus, were coming from an analytic background.
 Not all, however, were enraptured with the DA.
-I asked about the DO and its application and selection processes.
+John, a friend of mine, asked about the DO and its application and selection processes.

 “All of the application processes are somewhat similar.
 You go online on Cia.gov and begin your application.
 A resume is required, as well as a cover letter.
 This is, perhaps, the most important part of a DO application—the cover letter.
 In quite a short space an applicant must display extraordinary self-knowledge and a thorough understanding of what the job entails.”